danko-david/uartbus/README.md

 A request parsed into a `struct rpc_request` located in [./source/uc/utils/lib/rpc/rpc.h](./source/uc/utils/lib/rpc/rpc.h).

-This request is dispatched throught a RPC namespace chain.
+This request is dispatched through a RPC namespace chain.
 For example see:
 [./source/uc/bootloader/ub_bootloader.cpp](./source/uc/bootloader/ub_bootloader.cpp)
 how RPC_NS_FUNCTIONS constructed and where this chain used as a parameter.